Save $250 per person on Airfare to Europe - Ends Nov 17, 2017 LEARN MORESave $250 per person on Airfare to Europe

 On arrival at Dublin Airport, your airport transfer service leaves for your hotel at 08:30, 11:00 & 13:30.
 At night, join your Tour Director for a warm and friendly Welcome Reception with drinks and the opportunity to mingle and get to know each other over a pleasant evening of dinner and wine.

-Orientation takes you past the Custom House and along O'Connell Street.
-Travel along the River Liffey to see the Guinness Brewery and Dublin Castle before admiring the historic buildings of the Georgian section of the city.
+An orientation with your Travel Director will take you past the Custom House and along O'Connell Street.
+Travel along the River Liffey to see the Guinness Storehouse and Dublin Castle before admiring the historic buildings of the Georgian section of the city.
 Enjoy your VIP priority entrance to the 9th century Book of Kells and a walk through the cobbled courtyards of Trinity College accompanied by a University insider, gaining their insight into modern life and the establishment's impressive history.

-In the morning, see the Court House and Opera House, before visiting ruined Blarney Castle, the home of the famous Stone of Eloquence, once kissed – never forgotten!
-Continue on to Killarney where you join a local ‘Jarvey' on-board one of the jaunting cars.
+In the morning, travel along the Grand Parade and see Cork's City Hall and Opera House.
+Continue to the ruined 15th century Blarney Castle, home of the famous Stone of Eloquence - once kissed, never forgotten!
+Then, onto Killarney where you join a local Jarvey aboard a traditional horse drawn jaunting car.
 The rest of the afternoon is at leisure.

 Begin the day with a delightful ferry ride across the Shannon Estuary.
-Journey to the Visitors' Centre at the 700-foot Cliffs of Moher.
-Enjoy magnificent views of the Clare Coast before continuing to Limerick.
-See St. Mary's Cathedral, King John's Castle and the Treaty Stone.
+Journey to the Visitors' Center at the 700-foot Cliffs of Moher.
+Enjoy magnificent views of the Clare Coast before continuing to your hotel located at the gateway to the Wild Atlantic Way near the Dromoland Castle Estate.

-In the morning, join your Local Expert for a visit to Edinburgh Castle, housing the Scottish Crown Jewels.
-At the bottom of the Royal Mile, stands the Queen's Holyroodhouse Palace.
-Turn onto Princes Street, past the Scott Memorial to see Edinburgh's famous Georgian New Town.
-Later, there is still time to shop.
-In the evening, join your friends at a stylish restaurant for a grand finalé Celebration Dinner.
-Bon Appetit!
+In the morning, join your Local Expert for a visit to Edinburgh Castle, housing the Honors of Scotland, its Crown Jewels.
+See the Stone of Destiny and Mons Meg.
+At the bottom of the Royal Mile stands the Palace of Holyroodhouse, the official Scottish residence of Her Majesty, the Queen.
+Turn onto Princes Street, past the Scott Memorial to see Edinburgh's famous Georgian New Town, with its Adam facades.
+In the afternoon, you are at leisure to continue exploring as you wish, or perhaps go shopping.
+Join your friends at a stylish restaurant for a grand finale Celebration Dinner with wine.

 |Depart Date||Return Date||Price||Discount||Availability||Price|